 He looked at her intently, "Happy Birthday."

 "Seriously Dad, not you too.
 I'm fine.
-Look all here," she turned around.
+Look all here," she spun around.
 She was the spitting image of Sam, tall, lanky and blonde, except the eyes.
 Those she got from him.

 "Sure thing, Princess."
-He nodded and she headed toward the cabin.
+He nodded, pulled her toward him, kissed her head and then let her head toward the cabin.

 Sam stayed over by the lake and he hesitated until his beer was gone, but concern got the better of him and he came to stand with her.

 "Hi.
 Kids are in bed.
 I told them you would tuck them in – after they were asleep.
 Jake insisted he would wait up for you, but you know that never happens," he smiled.

 "Honey, I've been aware of that since the day we met."